bioc/CyTOFpower/README.md

 ## Description

-This package is a tool to predict the power of CyTOF experiments, where differential state analyses are performed, using `CytoGLMM` or `diffcyt` packages.
-This package provides a shiny app with two of checking for the power.
+This package is a tool to predict the power of CyTOF experiments, in the context of differential state analyses using `CytoGLMM` or `diffcyt` packages.
+This package provides a shiny app with two options to predict the power of an experiment.
 One part generates in-sicilico CyTOF data, using users input parameters (for instance the number of markers, the number of cells, or the expected fold change for the differential expressed markers).
-And the other part allows the user to browse in a grid of parameters where the power was precomputed.
+And the other part allows the user to browse in a grid of parameters for which the power was precomputed.

 ## Example